This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 When children with cerebral palsy reach their teen years, it’s time to start thinking about their future and ability to live independently.
-One of the ways you can give them a head start is to assess their interests and strengths through vocational counseling.
-It can also provide job skills and placement.
+Vocational counseling can help a young adult with cerebral palsy identify their strengths and how those can lead to a job.
+Vocational counseling also provides specific job skills and assistance with placement.

-Often a multidisciplinary approach, vocational counseling works closely with each person to assess the physical strengths and weaknesses, aptitude, talents, career interests, and more.
+Often a multidisciplinary approach, vocational counseling works closely with each person to assess their strengths and weaknesses, aptitude, talents, career interests, and more.

-Office modifications are also taken into consideration for those who need accommodations when working, such as adaptive equipment.
+Office modifications, such as adaptive equipment, are also considered for those who need accommodations when working.
 Additionally, vocational counseling helps children overcome obstacles in the workplace by providing:

 - Career counseling services